 Before you read!

 We often get asked for gardening tips, so we’re trying to provide a weekly post for insight into the things we do to keep our garden going well with very little effort.
-I’ll collate them on this page in our blog for free viewing.
+I’ll collate them on this page.

 With that out of the way … Did you know that we don’t have a compost pile, or even a compost bin?